 Widely considered to be one of the greatest wartime leaders of the 20th century, Winston Churchill was also a British Army officer, historian, writer, and artist.

-Born into an aristocratic family, he had many privileges.
-Despite this, he struggled with a speech impediment, and was a low achiever at school.
+Born into an aristocratic family, Churchill had many privileges.
+Despite this, he struggled with a speech impediment and was a low achiever at school.

 Remembered nowadays for his successes, Churchill's military, political, and journalistic careers were very rocky, with many serious setbacks along the way.

 Like many great people, his life is a story of struggle against adversity: personal, political, and military.